-Like a fresh coat of paint, new carpeting can instantly revitalize a room, changing its look and feel.
-When considering a new carpet for your home, selection and quality are the key factors.
-Hadinger Flooring offers you a wide variety of carpet colors, styles, textures, and fibers.
-Whatever your design preference—traditional, eclectic or contemporary—we have the perfect carpet for your home.
+Like a fresh coat of paint, new carpeting instantly revitalizes a room with a new look and feel.
+When considering a new carpet for your home, style and quality are your biggest concerns.
+That's why Hadinger Flooring offers a wide variety of carpet colors, styles, textures, and fibers.
+Whatever your design preference—traditional, eclectic, or contemporary—we have the perfect carpet for your home.

 Keep It Simple

-There are no rules when it comes to carpet color.
-Keep it simple with neutrals or take a risk with a bright, bold tone.
+There are no rules when it comes to carpet color, giving you the freedom to keep it simple with neutrals or take a risk with a bright, bold tone.
 We have a large selection of creams and beiges, the most versatile neutrals, as well as blendable greys and browns.
 You’ll also find splashes of blues, greens, reds, and even orange hues.
 Browse our gallery to view them all.

 A Variety of Styles And Textures

-Carpets come in a variety of styles and textures.
-From x to y and z, select the style that reflects your design aesthetic.
+Carpets come in a variety of styles and textures, so you can select the carpet that reflects your design aesthetic.
 Texture, or loop style, affects the literal feel of the carpet.
 A Berber loop, for example, is a tightly looped yarn that results in a knobby, low height, durable carpet.
 A cut loop yarn produces a softer, and often higher height carpet.
 Loop and cut yarns can be combined in one carpet to create varied textures and patterns.